Insert DML With Bind Variable: Why?

 Example of Execute Immediate with Using Clause

 For the demonstration we will insert the data into a table.
-For that we will use the Execute Immediate statement.
+And for that we will use the Execute Immediate statement.
 Also, to enhance the security and the performance we will be using bind variable with the Insert DML.

-To do that we will first need a table into which we can insert the data.
-So let’s quickly create one.
+In order to do that we will first need a table into which we can insert the data.
+Therefore, let’s quickly create one.
 And like always I will be keeping the code as simple as possible for easy understanding of the concept.

 Step 1: Create a table